VLSIDA/chip-tutorials/orfs-installation.md

 ./runorfs.sh

-# for a specific version
+# for a specific version, you can specify the tag
-# make sure ORFS repository is the same version
 git checkout v3.0-3141-gb6d79b23
+./runorfs.sh v3.0-3141-gb6d79b23

-# run a particular version
+# or a commit ID
-./runofs.sh v3.0-3141-gb6d79b23
+git checkout 7fcc19
+./runorfs.sh 7fcc19

 ````